Frequently Asked Questions

 How many times a year do I need to request to waive out of the USC Student Health Insurance Plan?

 You must request a waiver once a year in the fall semester.
 Waivers submitted in the fall are good for the entire academic year.
-The waiver deadline is always the add/drop date of the fall semester.

 If you missed the fall deadline, or if you are a new incoming student, you may request a waiver for spring/summer beginning in early December.
 Waivers submitted in the spring are only good for the spring/summer term.
 Don’t forget to submit a new waiver request in the fall.